 Geodesy

+Geodesy is the science of extremely accurate measurements of Earth’s shape, gravity, and orientation—everything from the coordinate system that underlies all navigation and positioning to detecting the warning signs of a volcanic eruption.
 The tools of geodesy let us measure moving tectonic plates, rising sea level, shrinking glaciers, soil erosion after a wildfire, or groundwater overuse during a drought.
-Increasingly, they’re also being used for emerging applications like autonomous vehicles and precision agriculture.
+They can also be used for emerging applications like autonomous vehicles and precision agriculture.

 Instruments that measure very precise positions using GPS satellites (or multiple satellite networks, more generally termed GNSS for “Global Navigation Satellite System”) are among those tools.
 There are also satellites that can measure tiny surface changes, like InSAR (Interferometric Synthetic Aperture Radar) satellites.
 And lidar devices on the ground or in the air use lasers to generate 3D imagery that also quantifies small changes over time.
 These are just some of the technologies that geodesists use to study our dynamic planet.